shivashankar3012/wanderlust/README.md

 - **Frontend**: HTML, CSS, JavaScript, React (or your frontend framework of choice)
 - **Backend**: Node.js, Express.js, MongoDB (or your backend framework and database of choice)
-- **Authentication**: JSON Web Tokens (JWT) for authentication and authorization
+- **Authentication**: JSON Web Tokens (JWT) for authentication and authorization.
-- **Cloud Services**: Integration with cloud services like Cloudinary for image storage
+- **Cloud Services**: Integration with cloud services like Cloudinary for image storage.